n8acl/aprstosql/docs/about.md

 UI-Vew32 stopped being developed, even though there are some who still use it, but I have since moved on to other clients.
 But for a long time I wanted a way to have that functionality of sending the data to a database again.
 So I decided it was time to sit down and recreate the functionality as a stand-alone project.
 Thus APRStoSQL was born.

-This script uses MS SQL Server as the database system.
+This script does use MS SQL Server as a database system.
 While this is not an open source RDBMS like MySQL/MariaDB and others, it is something that is available for use as a free RDBMS with the developer edition and can be run on either Windows or Linux or in Docker.
 AS long as you are not using SQL Server in a production environment or way, the delveoper edition is free.
 I use SQL Server for work and like to be up on current technologies, so I have it running here in my home lab for other things.

+However, MySQL/MariaDB support is also available in the script.